Gabro777/SuggestionTextFieldMenu-SwiftUI/README.md

 ![ezgif com-video-to-gif-2](https://user-images.githubusercontent.com/89965384/131913428-a17f6679-75d7-4096-bb05-9114a14e8743.gif)

 You can fill an array of objects and decide how many lines you want to show.
-I decided to show just max 3 lines and reduce them one by one through the filter.
+I decided to show just a max of 3 lines and reduce them one by one through the filter.

-So let's start from the begin!
+So let's start from the beginning!

-First of all i created a struct that will contains my universal component.
+First of all,  I created a struct that will contain my universal component.
-Declare the variables that you need, in this case i declared these:
+Declare the variables that you need, in this case, I declared these:

     @Binding var editing: Bool